lydiacodesdaily/flow-club-companion-focus-audio/README.md

 A Chrome extension that provides audio cues during **Flow Club** sessions to help you stay focused.
 Features ticking sounds every second and voice announcements for time remaining.

-- **Tick sounds**: Alternates between two tick sounds every second (like a metronome)
+- **Tick sounds**: Choose from multiple ticking styles (tick-tock, tick, beep, ding, or silent)
 - **Voice announcements**:
-  - Minutes: Announces at 25, 24, 23... down to 1 minute remaining
+  - Minutes: Configurable intervals (every 1, 2, 3, 5, or 10 minutes)
-  - Seconds: Announces at 50, 40, 30, 20, 10 seconds, then counts down 9-1
+  - Seconds: Optional countdown at 50, 40, 30, 20, 10 seconds, then 9-1
   - Ding: Every 5 minutes for sessions longer than 25 minutes
-- **Customizable**: Control tick/voice separately, adjust volumes, mute during breaks
+- **Customizable**: Control tick/voice separately, adjust volumes, mute during breaks, collapsible advanced settings

 > Note: This is an unofficial tool.
 Not affiliated with Flow Club.